 Private Company Valuation

-Private companies are often harder to value because there's less information, a limited track record of performance, and financial results are either unavailable or might not be audited for accuracy.
-Let's take a look at valuations of companies in three stages of entrepreneurial growth.
+Private companies are often harder to value because there's less public information, a limited track record of performance, and financial results are either unavailable or might not be audited for accuracy.
+Let's take a look at the valuations of companies in three stages of entrepreneurial growth.